ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 neither of those observations are population state table columns; they are more complex results that require some computation to determine.

-Note that the deaths observer actually creates a column called ``'previous_alive'``.
+Note that the deaths observer actually creates a private column called ``'previous_alive'``.
 The purpose of this column is to distinguish newly-dead simulants (for adding purposes) from those that died in previous time steps.
 We update this column in the ``on_time_step_prepare`` method of the observer.